vinisantoro/oci-audio-requests/README.md

 To add or remove authorized emails:

-1. Edit both `/api/validate-email.js` and `/api/get-upload-url.js`
-2. Add or remove emails from the `allowedEmails` array in both files
-3. **IMPORTANT:** Do NOT commit these changes to version control.
-The email list should only exist in your production environment.
-4. Deploy the updated files to your hosting platform
+1. Go to your hosting platform's environment variables settings
+2. Edit the `ALLOWED_EMAILS` environment variable
+3. Update the JSON array string with the new list of emails
+   - Example: `["email1@example.com","email2@example.com","newemail@example.com"]`
+4. Save the changes
+5. Redeploy your application (or wait for automatic redeploy if enabled)

 **Important:**

-- The list is embedded in the Serverless Functions code, not as a separate file
+- The email list is stored only in environment variables, never in code files
-- This ensures it's not accessible as a static file
+- This ensures it's not accessible as a static file or exposed in version control
-- You must update the list in BOTH files (`validate-email.js` and `get-upload-url.js`)
+- You only need to update the environment variable (no code changes needed)
 - **Security:** Never commit the email list to version control.
-Add it only in production.
+It should only exist in your hosting platform's environment variables.
+- See `ALLOWED_EMAILS.env.example` for the complete list format

 ## 🛠️ Local Development